 This post is to announce that on July 18th I will be hosting the first edition of a new blog carnival titled: “Carnival of Sales & Management Success”.
 This carnival was created to help give sales people and sales managers the tools they need to be successful.
 I would like to cover basic sales skills, values, leadership, management, coaching, and other areas of interest to people that would like to grow to the next level in sales or sales management, without having to memorize a bunch of cheesy lines or compromise there values or beliefs.
 To submit an article please use this submission tool:

 Do you know what your conversion data is and what it means?
-Most sales people don’t, and it is a shame.
-Understanding conversion data will help you identify training needs, and set realistic goals with a solid plan for achievement.
-This knowledge could, if used correctly give you a HUGE boost in income.
-In this article, I will explain how to use your conversion data to ensure you continue to grow your income year after year.
+Most salespeople don’t, and it is a shame.
+Understanding conversion data and how to shape your sales funnel will help you identify training needs, and set realistic goals with a solid plan for achievement.
+This knowledge could if used correctly give you a HUGE boost in income.
+In this article, I will explain how to use your conversion data to shaoe your sales funnel and ensure you continue to grow your income year after year.

 What conversion data will help you do is go from saying I am trying to close X deals this month and taking a WAG (Wild Ass Guess) to explain how; to using the best information available to estimate a SWAG (Scientific Wild Ass Guess).
 It’s not a perfect system but it is far better than just tossing out a number and saying “I’ll close 20 deals this quarter” and having no idea how!
 Before I raise anyone’s hackles this is not a simple increase A input to get B outcome, but that may be part of what’s required!
 Here is how it works.